-- Unscrew radial clamp screw

-- Remove mounting flange and rubber gasket

-- 3) Slide in the tube from below -from the wheelhouse- and leave an excess of 70 mm

-- 4) If CUTUBE lift mirror head to required height.
-Cut tube from above.
-Leave 70 mm excess

-- 5) Pull rubber gasket and flange over the tube.
-Use clamp screws to fix.
-Seal gap flange/tube with mastics

-- 6) Fix flange on deck.
-Seal with mastics

-- 7) Hide cut edge with cover ring
+- 1) CUTUBE only: Unscrew radial clamp screws - 2) Slide in the tube from below -from the wheelhouse- - CUTUBE only: lift mirror head to required height.
+Leave 70 mm excess above deck level.
+Cut tube from above. - 4) CUTUBE only: Lift flange and use clamp screws (amagnetic, yard supply) to fix.
+CUTUBE and FIXTUBE: Fix the flange by amagnetic screws to the deck.
+Seal gap flange/tube and flange/deck from above with mastics. - 5) Hide cut edge of ceiling with ring (yard supply)

-Installation of Compass Binnacle
+Installation of Compass Column